 Please think carefully before entering into a temporary payment freeze.
 These measures are intended to provide help for short-term cash flow problems – i.e. if you need immediate and temporary support with your finances.
 If you have longer term problems or are in other financial difficulty, other options may be more appropriate, and you should contact us to discuss these further.

 We won’t report any additional arrears or additional missed payments on your credit file during the temporary payment freeze period.
-However, interest may continue to build during this temporary payment freeze period, which would mean that you would pay higher costs on your loan in the longer term.
+However, interest will continue to build during this temporary payment freeze period, which means that you will pay higher costs on your loan in the longer term.

 If you can afford to keep up your fixed loan repayments, either in full or a smaller sum, then you should do so and should contact us to discuss this further.
 Please don’t cancel or reduce your payments until you’ve spoken with us.

 Coronavirus has caused uncertainty and distress nationwide.
 Sadly, fraudsters look to take advantage of people during times of uncertainty, and you may be the target of potential scams from fraudsters who want to use the coronavirus issue to make a financial gain.
 Please be more vigilant of scams, don’t disclose your financial details to third parties, and know that we would never ask you to provide us with login passwords, nor would we ever ask you to transfer your money elsewhere.

 If you think you’ve been the victim of fraud or a coronavirus scam, please contact us urgently to report it, and also report the incident to Action Fraud.

 Who can apply?

 You are welcome to apply if you: